Questions with a common theme will be selected and answered comprehensively

 7. Yialamas MA, Dwyer AA, Hanley E, Lee H, Pitteloud N, Hayes FJ.
 Acute sex steroid withdrawal reduces insulin sensitivity in healthy men with idiopathic hypogonadotropic hypogonadism.
 J Clin Endocrinol Metab.
 2007;92(11):4254-4259.

 8. Lee H, Finkelstein JS, Miller M, Comeaux SJ, Cohen RI, Leder BZ.
-Effects of selective testosterone and estradiol withdrawal on skeletal sensitivity to parathyroid hormone in men.
+Effects of selective vpscogni_TUusererone and estradiol withdrawal on skeletal sensitivity to parathyroid hormone in men.
 J Clin Endocrinol Metab.
 2006;91(3):1069-1075.

 To view archived responses, click here.